pekerow/web-page-phishing-analysis/README.md

 ## Summary

-The document provides insights into the characteristics of phishing URLs, including the significance of URL length, special characters, and other attributes.
+The PDF document provides insights into the characteristics of phishing URLs, including the significance of URL length, special characters, and other attributes.